Methylfolate, Folinic Acid and Folic Acid

 * Nausea and vomiting (rare)

-Patients with epilepsy should avoid high doses of folinic acid?MTHF as it may increase the incidence of seizures.
-If you have a known allergy to folic acid then folinic acid?MTHF should also be avoided.
+Patients with epilepsy should avoid high doses of folinic acid/methylfolate as it may increase the incidence of seizures.
+If you have a known allergy to folic acid then folinic acid/methylfolate should also be avoided.

-Both Folinic acid Methylfolate are available here over the counter in the members section of our website.
+Both Folinic acid and Methylfolate are available through our online store in the members section of our website.